drwetter/testssl.sh/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-_**Please just don't remove this template.
-We need to reproduce the bug and need concise information for that**_
+_**Please don't remove this template.
+We would like to reproduce the bug and need concise information. **_

 **Command line / docker command to reproduce**
+In addition the target of your scan would be helpful.
+If you don't want to disclose it publicly: ``grep SWCONTACT testssl.sh``.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Your system (please complete the following information):**
  - OS: ``awk -F\" '/PRETTY_NAME/ { print $2 }' /etc/os-release``